Ura language (Vanuatu)

 Ura is a moribund language of the island Erromango in Vanuatu.
-It was thought to be extinct, after massive depopulation of the island in the nineteenth century, until Terry Crowley discovered a handful of elderly speakers in the 1990s.
+It was thought to be extinct, after massive depopulation of the island in the nineteenth century, until Terry Crowley identified a handful of elderly speakers in the 1990s.

-Introduction

 History

 Ura is a moribund language that is found in the Republic of Vanuatu, an archipelago of about 80 islands off of New Caledonia.
 The first inhabitants settled there around 4,000 years ago, and the population has grown about 2.3% per year according to a 1999–2009 census.
 Specifically, Ura is found on the southern island of Erromango, home to 1950 people (Daniel, 2010).
 The language originated just north of Elisabeth Bay and as far as Potnuma, eventually moving to other inland areas, including the large caldera (Crowley, 1999).
 According to Terry Crowley's count in the 1990s, it is spoken fluently by six people and semi-fluently by a couple of dozen others.
 All the speakers of the Ura language are multilingual.
 They speak Sye, which is the main language on the island, as well as Bislama, which is their pidgin English.
 Ura itself may have once been referred to as Aryau or Arau, words based on the language's first-person singular possessive pronoun.
 This naming system is characteristic of other Erromangan languages (Crowley, 1999).